Yosemite Hikes masthead (Pothole Dome)

 Family: Evening Primrose (Onagraceae)

 This is a big, bold flower, with blooms three or four inches across on a plant up to six feet tall.
-Most people miss it, though, because it spends its days with its flowers closed, sleeping off nights spent carousing with the hawkmoth, its favored pollinator.
+Most people miss it, though, because it spends its days with its flowers closed, sleeping off nights spent carousing with hawk moths (particularly Hyles lineata, the White-lined Sphinx), its favored pollinators.
 It's common in Yosemite Valley and spectacular enough to be worth hunting for around dusk, when the flowers open up for the evening.
 I've seen it along the fringes of the Yosemite Village day use parking lot and along Northside Drive approaching El Capitan.

 Blooms: June - September